 I first stepped foot in New Zealand as a student, working toward a degree in business administration and environmental conservation.
 I spent almost six months living in Auckland, and sparked by a desire to travel and a deep love for the outdoors, I immediately fell in love.
 The lush green hillsides speckled with sheep, the mountain peaks rising from the Tasman Sea, and the wisdom of the Maori people kept me enthralled.
 Now at Audley, I’m eager to share my experiences and show others the beauty of what has become my preferred corner of the world.

-Start planning your trip to New Zealand with Jess by calling
+Start planning your trip to New Zealand with Jess

 Q&A with Jess